 Her main research interests include the history of Portuguese architecture and urbanism, history of building regulation, construction history, history of urban cartography and urban heritage.

-Currently, she develops the individual research project subordinated to the theme of “History of the Portuguese building regulations in the 18th-19th centuries”.
+Currently, she develops the individual research project titled “History of the Portuguese building regulations”.